tkraemer/n4js/README.md

 ### Manual IDE Configuration

-If you want to install it manually, clone the code and import all top-level projects from the docs, features, plugins, releng, testhelpers, and tests folders.
-Then activate the targetplatform contained in the ```releng/eu.numberfour.ide.targetplatform``` project.
+For a manual install, clone the code and import all top-level projects from the docs, features, plugins, releng, testhelpers, and tests folders.
+Activate the targetplatform contained in the ```releng/eu.numberfour.ide.targetplatform``` project.

 The N4JS IDE is developed with Eclipse Mars 4.5 or better since the system is based on Eclipse anyway.
 It is almost impossible to use another IDE to develop Eclipse plugins.
 The list of required plugins includes: